juxhouse/bela-resources/POC.md

 If your language is not supported, you can use a code analysis tool for your language and call BELA's [generic API](API.md) directly.
 You can also hire BELA developers to build that integration for you.

-Upload the `bela-update.json` generated above to your local instance:
+Upload the `bela-update.json` file generated above to your local instance:
 ```
 curl "http://localhost:8081/architecture" --fail \
      -H "Content-Type: application/json" \